openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Important: Implementations MUST ignore any sub-element not defined in this specification or extensions of this specification.

-### Evidence
+### evidence Element

-The evidence is generally structured with the following elements:
+The `evidence` element is structured with the following elements:

-`type`: REQUIRED.
-The value defines the type of the evidence.

 `attachments`: OPTIONAL.
 Array of JSON objects representing attachments like photocopies of documents or certificates.
 See (#attachments) on how an attachment is structured.

+`type`: REQUIRED.
+The value defines the type of the evidence.

 The following types of evidence are defined: